Look Beneath the Lustre - The De Morgan Gallery at Wightwick

 Discover our Malthouse gallery and its exhibition in partnership with the De Morgan Foundation.

-In the newly refurbished, purpose built Malthouse Gallery, Wightwick Manor proudly displays richly decorated ceramics by William De Morgan with visionary symbolic paintings by his wife, Evelyn, in a sumptuous display showcasing the artistic achievements of this extraordinary creative couple.
+In the purpose built Malthouse Gallery, Wightwick Manor proudly displays richly decorated ceramics by William De Morgan with visionary symbolic paintings by his wife, Evelyn, in a superb display showcasing the artistic achievements of this extraordinary creative couple.

 The De Morgans and Wightwick Manor